 As Vienna's most popular outdoor market, the Naschmarkt is a must-see destination in the Austrian capital.
-It's a colorful, lively place that dates to the late 18th century when the area was mostly reserved for farmers selling fresh milk and other dairy products.
-It was only in the early 20th century that the modern-day market as we know it came into being when 100 stalls were introduced to accommodate Viennese merchants of all stripes.
+It's a colorful, lively place that dates to the late 16th century when the area was mostly reserved for farmers selling fresh milk and other dairy products.
+It was only in the early 20th century that the modern-day market as we know it came into being; at that time, 100 stalls were introduced to accommodate Viennese merchants of all stripes.

 Since then, the market—located in the city center near the grand square at Karlsplatz and stretching toward the Vienna University of Technology—has become the capital's largest and most vibrant outdoor market.
 Lined with restaurants and terraces, it's also a great place for people-watching and enjoying a drink or meal.
 Here's how to enjoy it to the fullest.